-Why should we care?
-Well, freshly roasted coffee beans taste better.
+Freshly roasted coffee beans taste better.
 So the way you buy, store and brew your beans is important.
 There are a few small things that you can do to ensure you’re brewing the fresh stuff!

 On each bag of specialty coffee, you’ll notice a roast date.
 Check for this when buying your coffee beans.
 Restock your coffee every one or two weeks.
 Only buy as much as you and your household need.

 Near the top of your bag of coffee, you may have noticed a small round piece of plastic with a couple of holes.
 This is a degassing valve.
 It lets the CO2 gases out while keeping the oxygen at bay, keeping your coffee fresher for longer.